noodlecollie/v2mp/V2MP.md

 **READ**

+A readable mailbox always has at least 1 byte waiting to be read.
 The read operation should specify the maximum number of bytes to read in `R1`.

 * If the number of bytes to read is non-zero, this implies complex data transfer. `LR` holds the address to read into (it is assumed that there is a buffer at this address which holds at least the specified max number of bytes).
 * If the number bytes to read is zero, this implies simple data transfer.
-A word is read and the value is stored in `LR`.
-If there was only one byte to read, the second byte is always `00h`.
+A little-endian word is read and the value is stored in `LR`.
+If there was only one byte to read, the second, higher byte in `LR` is always `00h`.

 If the max number of bytes to read is less than the remaining number of bytes in the mailbox, the mailbox retains the remaining bytes and remains in a readable state.
-Otherwise, all the bytes are consumed from the mailbox, and afterwards it is no longer readable (and becomes writeable instead).
+Otherwise, all the bytes are consumed from the mailbox, and afterwards it is no longer readable.

 After the read, `R1` is set to indicate how many bytes were actually read.
 In the case of a simple data transfer, this will be either `1` or `2`, depending on how many bytes were left in the mailbox.

+If the mailbox was not readable, an `IDO` fault will be raised.
+If complex data transfer occurs and `LR` points to an address that is not aligned, an `ALGN` fault will be raised.
+If complex data transfer occurs and any part of the transferred data is written off the end of `DS`, a `SEG` fault will be raised.

 `SR[Z]` is set if the mailbox content has been read in its entirety, and otherwise is cleared.

 **WRITE**

+A writeable mailbox always has at least 1 byte space to be written to.
 The write operation should specify the number of bytes to write in `R1`.
 The instruction should also specify a flag to say whether the write constitutes a complete message, or whether there is more data to come later.

 * If the number of bytes to write is non-zero, this implies complex data transfer. `LR` holds the address of the data to be written (it is assumed that there is a buffer at this address which holds at least the specified number of bytes to write).
-* If the number of bytes to write is zero, this implies simple data transfer. `LR` holds the word to write.
+* If the number of bytes to write is zero, this implies simple data transfer of a 2-byte word. `LR` holds the little-endian word to write.

 After the write, `R1` is set to indicate how many bytes were actually written.
 For a simple data transfer this should usually be `2`, but may be `1` if there was only 1 byte of space left in the mailbox.
 If there is more data to come in subsequent writes, and the mailbox still has space, then the port remains writeable.
 Otherwise, it switches to not being writeable.
 A query should be used to determine when the port has become readable again.